RankFTW/rdxc-manifest/README.md

 - Installing Luma deploys the mod zip, `reshade.ini`, and Lilium HDR shaders — everything self-contained.
 - Uninstalling or toggling off removes all Luma files.
 - The ℹ popup shows Luma-specific notes from the wiki and remote manifest.
-- Overrides disables "Exclude from wiki" and "32-bit mode" while Luma is active.
+- Overrides disables "Exclude from wiki" while Luma is active.

 Luma downloads are restricted to trusted GitHub URLs under `https://github.com/Filoppi/`.